 We also offer a "light" version of the Old African which features our slenderized action and stock.
 We can re-barrel it for a variety of cartridges including the .25-06, 6.5X55, 6,5X57 Mauser, .270 Winchester, .275 Rigby / 7X57 Mauser, .280 Remington, .30-06 Springfield, and 8X57 or...?

 Or, we can simply slenderize your existing Model 70, keeping your original barrel and performing our slenderizing magic on the stock and refinishing with our all-weather Vintage Finish.
 The result is a refreshed rifle that handles like a fine shotgun and is sure to become a cherished hunting companion.
-The cost is only $1,395 - far less expensive than a complete custom build.
+The cost is only $1,495 - far less expensive than a complete custom build.

 Call today and let's start designing your Old African Model 70.

-We've always admired the pre-war (World War 1) styling of Mauser, Adolf, and Wundhammer rifles and here honor their work with our own interpretation in the form of our "Pre-War 77" and our Early Mauser Sporting Rifles.
+While I like Model 70s and '98 Mausers as the basis of my custom work, my all-time favorite bolt rifle for a custom build is the early Tang Safety Ruger M77.
+I try to capture the sleek and slender styling of Mauser, Adolf, and Wundhammer rifles and here honor their work with my own interpretation in the form of my classic OLD ENGLISH 77 and our Pre-War 77 Sporting Rifles.
 This is the same style that Col. Townsend Whelen considered to be the very best hunting rifle design.

-The CZ 550 Safari or American and it's cousin, the BRNO, is a fine rifle and one for which we receive many requests for our "Pre-War" treatment.
+The CZ 550 Safari or American and its cousin, the BRNO, is a fine rifle and one for which we receive many requests for our "Pre-War" treatment.
 However, as fine a rifle as it is, the stock is so oversized that it takes literally a few hours of extra work just to get it to workable dimensions.
 This is not work that we simply pop into a machine and it's done.
-Each CZ stock requires hand sculpting of the cheekpiece and grip in the Old World manner with mallet, gouges, and chisels to obtain the refined form that ultimately becomes one of our Trophy Rifles.
+Each CZ stock requires hand sculpting of the cheekpiece and grip in the Old-World manner with mallet, gouges, and chisels to obtain the refined form that ultimately becomes one of our Trophy Rifles.
 It costs a bit more, but it's worth it.

 We believe the Interarms Mark X Mauser is one of the finest of the post-war Mauser sporting rifles ever made.
 It was the genius and high expectations of Samuel Cummins, founder of Interarms, in dealing with Zastava (then of Yugoslavia), to reproduce the Mauser Model A to his high standards, that resulted in this world-class rifle known as the Mark X (Mark 10).